Overview

 Business Acquisitions and Restructuring

-Keahn provides strategic advice on labor and employment-related issues that arise in the context of corporate transactions, including mergers and acquisitions, bankruptcy, downsizing, reorganization, relocation, and turn-around work.
+Keahn provides strategic advice on labor-related issues that arise in the context of corporate transactions, including mergers and acquisitions, startups, downsizing, reorganization, relocation, and turn-around work.
 He regularly works with corporate clients and private equity firms to guide them in structuring corporate transactions to minimize risk and maximize the value and success of those transactions from a labor, employment, and employee benefits perspective.
-This includes transaction planning, due diligence, deal documentation, re-negotiation of labor agreements, and pre- and post-closing integration activities.
+This includes transaction planning, due diligence, deal documentation, managing actual or potential collective bargaining relationships, re-negotiation of labor agreements, pre- and post-closing integration activities, and ensuring employees easily transition from one employer to another.

 Honors